Real People Stories – Diane

 When I was assigned to another CBC clinic, a general test was taken simply from a finger.
 And, it was possible to come not on an empty stomach.

 In the clinic where I am being treated now, at one time, everyone took blood only from a vein for all indicators: general analysis, extended analysis, and biochemistry.
-They always took blood from a vein.
+They always take it from a vein.

 Now, a new stage of nonsense: they take blood from a vein and a finger in two different offices at opposite ends of the clinic.
 That is, you have to stand in 2 lines and get 2 holes in your body, although this can be avoided.